+He abandoned formal education at age sixteen, choosing fashion design in its stead.
 He learned tailoring on Savile Row, and pattern-making from costumiers Angels and Bermans.
 Then, in 1990, McQueen arrived at Saint Martins.
-Once here, he worked tirelessly.
-In this studio, in that seat.
+Once here, he worked tirelessly: in this studio, in that seat.
 His thesis collection was acquired by Isabella Blow; his eponymous line by Gucci Group shortly thereafter.